darrinbright/Video-Ad-Generation/README.md

 # Video Ad Generation

 ## Overview
-This creates video advertisements using the Stable Diffusion model to generate images based on product descriptions and backgrounds, then compiles these images into a video advertisement (slideshow).
+This project creates video advertisements by generating images using the Stable Diffusion model based on product descriptions and backgrounds and then compiling these images into a video slideshow advertisement.
 ## Features
 - **Image Generation**: Creates product images from descriptive prompts using Stable Diffusion.
 - **Video Creation**: Compiles generated images into a video advertisement.